 WSO Activities and initiatives

-WSO’s Friend of the Sea project is taking the following initiatives to preserve the seahorses as part of their mission of certifying products coming from sustainable agriculture and aquaculture:
+WSO’s Friend of the Sea project is taking the following initiatives to preserve the seahorses as part of their mission of certifying products coming from sustainable fishing and aquaculture:

-- Communicate with government, non-government, print and electronic media, academic institutions, civil society and law enforcement authorities and thereby make them aware of the distressing situation of many of the seahorse species.
+- Communicate with governments, non-governmental organizations, media, and academic institutions to make them aware of the distressing situation of many seahorse species.

-- Liaise with aquaculture, industrial and other relevant business leaders to remind them of their duties towards environmental sustainability and urge them to follow eco-friendly policies.
+- Liaise with aquaculture and fishing companies, industrial and other relevant business leaders to remind them of their duties towards environmental sustainability and urge them to follow eco-friendly policies.

 - Launch awareness campaigns in change.org or similar platforms.